 Often factory workers are required to do repetitive movements.
 This can lead to increased strain on tissues.
 Making sure the body is functioning well helps the body cope with the increased work load.

-Northside Therapies offers Osteopathy, Massage and Exercise Programming to help address any issues you may have.
+Northside Therapies offers Osteopathy, Massage and Pilates to help address any issues you may have.

 Please see our research page for information on supporting studies.